reliepalor/my-portfolio/my-portfolio/README.md

    cd my-portfolio
    ```

-2. Copy the contents of `.env.copy` to a new `.env` file and fill in the required information.
+2. Copy the contents of `.env.copy` to a new `.env.local` file and fill in the required information.

 3. Install dependencies: